KanwalRafique/AI_Book/humanoid-robotics-book/blog/2019-05-29-long-blog-post.md

 ---
 slug: long-blog-post
-title: Long Blog Post
+title: '[DEMO] Long Blog Post'
-authors: yangshun
+authors:
+  - kanwal
 tags: [hello, docusaurus]
 ---

+> This is a demo post.

 This is the summary of a very long blog post,